daattali/beautiful-jekyll/_posts/2017-06-19-Docker-in-vSphere-Part-1-Introduction.md

 Here I want to avoid any future confusions when I talk about "hosts".
 Remember the picture you've seen a million times?
 When you run a traditional ESXi server with VMs on it it is called a host.
 However when you run say Debian (Photon in our case) with Docker, the Debian server is also usually called a host.

 The Docker host can be bare metal (Linux installed directly on the physical server) or virtual (running in a VM).
-In this series of posts we are going to run Docker in virtual machines so it can get a bit confusing on what host is what (see below).
+In this series of posts we are going to run Docker in virtual machines so it can get a bit confusing what host is what (see below).

 Remember these two for the rest of the visit.